miladBann/MiloFlix-movie-app/README.md

 # MiloFlix-movie-app
-MiloFlix a new competitor for Netflix, made with HTML, CSS, and vanilla JavaScript.
+MiloFlix a new competitor for Netflix ;) made with HTML, CSS, and vanilla JavaScript.